ccmucdenver/ccm-docs/docs/clusters_guide.md

-# Guide to CCM clusters
+# Guide to CCM Clusters
 ## General Use Information
 ###Logging In